Isaac Cordal

 Isaac Cordal (born 1974) is a Spanish Galician artist whose work involves sculpture and photography in the urban environment.
-He lives in Brussels and in Galicia.
+He currently lives in Bilbao.

 Early life

 Cordal was born in 1974 in Pontevedra, Galicia, Spain.
 He studied Sculpture at the University of Fine Arts Pontevedra and then studied for five years at the School of Canteiros Pontevedra, a school dedicated to the conservation of stone crafts.
 He also trained at Camberwell College of Arts in London.
 Cordal was a founding member of Alg-a.org, a digital art community based in Galicia.
 He was part of the artistic collective Ludd34560 and Sr. Pause.
 He was also an active member of the death metal scene in Spain, publishing the fanzine Exorcism and playing guitar in the band Dismal (1992–1998).

 Artistic career

 Cement Eclipses is one of Coral's best known projects consisting of small cement sculptures photographed in an urban space.
 His figures can be found pasted on top of bus shelters, walls, cornices.
 The small size of his works (approximately 15 cm) means it is necessary to pay much attention to find them.
 The sculptures serve for the artist as a metaphor to reflect on politics, bureaucracy and power.
 They are presented in various absurd situations in urban space.

 His work can be seen both in galleries and urban space.
-Small nomadic sculptures have been seen in cities like Brussels, London, Berlin, Zagreb, Łódź, Nantes, San Jose, Barcelona, Vienna, Malmo, Paris, Milan and Bogotá.
+Small nomadic sculptures have been seen in cities like Brussels, London, Berlin, Zagreb, Łódź, Nantes, San Jose, Barcelona, Vienna, Malmö, Paris, Milan, Bogotá, Jyväskylä and Oulu.
 His work is a critical reflection on the idea of progress, human misery, climate change and the gradual devaluation of human existence, among others topics.
 Small sculptures represent primarily a social stereotypes, apparently next to businessmen dressed in bright pink lama onesie and wolf slippers, briefcases, timeless beings, as the grey men of Momo by Michael Ende.